nixworks/public/news/2017/04/25/README.md

 It comes amid heightened tensions, and fears North Korea is planning more nuclear or missile tests.

 ### [Prime Minister of Israel Benjamin Netanyahu cancels a visit with the foreign minister of Germany Sigmar Gabriel after the latter's refusal to cancel a meeting with the Israel Defense Forces veterans NGO Breaking the Silence saying the group "slanders IDF soldiers as war criminals](/news/2017/04/25/prime-minister-of-israel-benjamin-netanyahu-cancels-a-visit-with-the-foreign-minister-of-germany-sigmar-gabriel-after-the-latter-s-refusal-t.md)
-_Context: Benjamin Netanyahu, Breaking the Silence, Germany-Israel relations, Israel Defense Forces, Israeli Prime Minister, NGO, Sigmar Gabriel, foreign minister of Germany, veteran_
+_Context: Benjamin Netanyahu, Breaking the Silence, Germany-Israel relations, IDF, Israeli Prime Minister, NGO, Sigmar Gabriel, foreign minister of Germany, veteran_

 ### [India is to provide every cow with a biometric dog tag, in an effort to prevent cattle smuggling. ](/news/2017/04/25/india-is-to-provide-every-cow-with-a-biometric-dog-tag-in-an-effort-to-prevent-cattle-smuggling.md)
 NEW DELHI: All cows, their calves, oxen and bulls in the country will be tagged with a tamper-proof Unique Identification Number (UIN) to stop their smuggling, the Centre told the Supreme Court on Monday.